PressurePace™

 • The world’s first real-time closed-loop physiologic control algorithm that remotely controls a pacemaker without the need for human intervention.

-• The world’s first potential therapy for drug resistant hypertension and HFpEF based upon the restoration of normal physiology without the need for drugs, the induction of non-physiologic heart function, complex surgical procedures, or destruction of normal tissue.
+• The world’s first potential therapy for HFpEF and drug resistant hypertension based upon the restoration of normal physiology without the need for drugs, the induction of non-physiologic heart function, complex surgical procedures, or destruction of normal tissue.

 How does it work?